josemiguelfzcv/Projects/ScheduleGenerator/README.md

 # Course Schedule Generator

 This project is an interactive tool for generating a four-year academic plan for Williams College students, with a strong focus on Computer Science (CS) course sequencing.
 It takes into account prerequisites, semester availability, course load limits, and graduation requirements.
-The tool was developed by Jane Su and Jose Miguel as the final project for CS136.
+The tool was developed by Jose Feliz as the final project for CS136.

 ## Key Features